fhendrikx/solo86/hardware/README.md

 - Multi-meter
 - Soldering Iron
-- Programmer for CPLD (e.g. XXXXXX)
+- Programmer for CPLD (e.g. OpenOCD or maybe a Terasic Blaster)
 - Programmer for PLDs (e.g. TL866II plus)

 (although pre-programmed CPLD and PLDs may be available upon request)